tokamak-network/auditing-reference/README.md

 ### control statements
 - for *loop*
   - Consider reviewing all for-loops and ensure that array maximum lengths are checked on iteration.
+  - Consider the situation where loop exits out of gas.
+  - Make sure that increment variable does not overflow.

 ### naming
 - Naming with clear meaning